CaZual-T/CZT-Mega-Sync/README.md

 # How to Install/First time use guide:
 > [!IMPORTANT]
       - (Host) Requires a shared MEGA folder url+key. (the url that has both in one)<br>
-      - (Host) Get this by sharing your folder on mega.<br>
+      - (Host) Share folder on MEGA > Distribute the link (url) to users you want to sync with.<br>
-      - (Client) The user that owns the shared folder will provide clients with the shared folder link.
+      - (Client) The user that owns the shared folder will provide clients with the shared folder link (url).

 ## How setup as host (sync folder host)
 - Share a folder on mega.